DreamPurchaseZnz/Tensorflow_Learning/Module: tf.nn & tf.losses.md

 # Module:tf.nn
 Neural network support

-# Functions

-## Pooling ,CNN and Normalization
-SUMMARY
 ```
 all_candidate_sampler
-atrous_conv2d                            ---> Atrous convolution(a.k.a. convolution with holes or dilated convolution)
+atrous_conv2d                            ---> Atrous convolution
+                                             (a.k.a. convolution with holes or
+                                             dilated convolution)
 atrous_conv2d_transpose
 avg_pool                                 ---> Performs the average pooling on the input
 avg_pool3d